-Use this to access a shared data set, and use a different project for billing purposes.
+Use this to access a shared project, and use a different project for billing purposes

-You can also use this option to access BigQuery public data sets.
+You can use this option to access BigQuery public datasets.
 BigQuery offers a number of public samples, where the dataset is shared, but not the project.
-To query this data, you must specify your own project, which will be used to bill for processing costs on the shared data.
+To query this data, you must specify your own billing project, which will be used to bill for processing costs on the shared data.

 Select the CUSTOM QUERY option to provide a SQL query instead of connecting to a single table.
 Data Studio uses this custom SQL as an inner select statement for each generated query to the database.

-To use Custom Query, first select a project you have access to.
+To write your own custom query, first select a project you have access to.
 This will be used for billing purposes.
 Next, input your SQL query.

-The custom query syntax should follow the BigQuery SQL dialect with the following caveats:
+The custom query syntax follows the Standard SQL dialect.

 You can use the BigQuery user interface to test that your query works, then copy and paste that query into Data Studio.

-Specify a different Billing Project ID for this custom query.
+Use the Override Billing Project ID option to specify a different Billing Project ID for your custom query.